-23.All exhibits must be the result of the exhibitors current 4-H or FFA project and products of the exhibitor's own efforts.

-24. The only assistance a youth may receive at the Fair during the grooming or showing of an animal is from his or her parents or other Kingman County 4-H/FFA members.
+- 22. All exhibits must be the result of the exhibitors' current 4-H or FFA project and products of the exhibitor's own efforts. - 23.
+The only assistance a youth may receive at the Fair during the grooming or showing of an animal is from his or her parents or other Kingman County 4-H/FFA members.
 The 4-H/FFA member will be given one warning, and if necessary, will be disqualified (at the discretion of the Livestock Committee, Extension Agent, and Fair Association Board).
-They may receive advice from anyone.

-25.Exhibitors must accompany their exhibits or provide suitable means for caring for them at all times during the Fair.
-They must bring their own feed and equipment needed at the Fair and must remove all liter from their stalls or pens and tie outs at the close of the Fair.
-Failure to do so will result in the loss of premium and sale checks.

-26.All 4-H and FFA members exhibiting livestock are required to show their own animals unless they are ill or exhibiting two animals in the same class.
-Persons helping must be a Kingman County 4-H or FFA member.
+They may receive advice from anyone. - 24.
+Exhibitors must accompany their exhibits or provide suitable means for caring for them at all times during the Fair.
+They must bring their own feed and equipment needed at the Fair and must remove all litter from their stalls or pens and tie-outs at the close of the Fair.
+Failure to do so will result in the loss of premium and sale checks. - 25.
+All 4-H and FFA members exhibiting livestock are required to show their own animals unless they are ill or exhibiting two animals in the same class.
+Persons helping must be a Kingman County 4-H or FFA member. - 26.
+All livestock members must complete the Animal Care and Housing Form.
+This form is due to the Extension Office by May 1.
+If this form is not turned in or it is found that information on the form is falsified, members will not be eligible to participate in the Livestock Premium Auction.